top of page

 LMS Missionary John Williams at Leone Tutuila. c1830..jpg

 Samoa was once so faraway and isolated from Western "Civilization" that Whaleboat Deserters and Australian Convicts soon began hiding there during the early 1800s.
 The skills and tools of these foreigners were novel and soon adopted by Samoans.
 The Samoans also encountered the Russian Von Kotzbue Expedition of 1824 and the French d'Urville Explorers in 1826.
-Rudimentary knowledge of European languages and Christianity therefore grew and in 1836, the first group of missionaries arrived.
+Rudimentary knowledge of European languages and Christianity therefore grew and in 1830 the British London Missionary Rev. John Williams arrived from Tahiti.
+He is depicted in the old wood print above showing his welcoming at Leone Village.
+By 1836, the first group of missionary families were at Fagasa Village.
 These British London Missionary Society missionaries from Tahiti soon established churches and mission schools on each island.
-Literacy and social and technological innovations quickly advanced, as depicted above in a c1837 image of an annual Church feast.
+Literacy and social and technological innovations quickly advanced.
 American Explorer Captain Charles Wilkes followed to survey the islands in 1839 and, created the first U.S. Commercial trade agent.
 Britain and German trade agents soon followed, along with mercantile firms from their home countries.
 The popularity of religion, education, and foreign goods eventually led to the first western style Samoan Government in 1875.
 Resultant local and international politics caused strife however and due to resultant civil warfares and a revolution, the Samoan Islands were divided and annexed by the German, British and American powers on Dec.
 2nd, 1899 in order to establish peace, law and order.
 OARM's 19th Century microfilm archives are mostly comprised of International Consulate and Church records c1839-1899, along with the first Samoan Government records from 1875-1899.
 OARM also holds reference copies of numerous articles, newspapers and publications written about Samoa by many transient visitors and authors, such as Robert Louis Stevenson and Lauli'i Willis.

 On April 17th, 1900 at Sogelau, Tutuila (above) the Eastern Samoan Island Chiefs of Tutuila and Manu'a accepted the 1899 American Annexation after the Western Samoans had accepted their German Annexation.
 Old Glory was raised on a hill overlooking the new Pago Pago Harbor U.S. Naval Station Wharf constructions (above).
 German Samoa subsequently developed the western islands until the first World War of 1914, when it changed into New Zealand's British Samoa.
 After WWII in 1945, British Samoa affiliated with the United Nations to become self governing and the Independent Nation of Western Samoa then regained it's own Flag 17 yrs. later in 1962.
 In contrast, the American Samoans of the Eastern Islands have preferred an American economy and lifestyle since 1900.
 Their history is one of being a U.S. Naval Station until WWII.
 This was followed by a Presidential transfer to the civilian Department of Interior in 1951.
 The development of a Legislature and Judicial System then occured during the late 1940s and 1950s, when their Constitution was written and adopted in 1960.
 The creation of an electorate and quasi Self Government then came about by referendum in 1978, when a Governor and Congressional Representative were elected to be by popular vote.
 OARM's early Twentieth Century records are primarily on microfilm along with a small quantity of extant files, photos, publications, film and audiotape holdings.
 These earlier American Samoa Archives prior to 1970 are generally public and held at several U.S. National Archives facilities.
 More recent archives and records require authorization from originating offices prior to access unless they are already public.